timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 21-DEPARTMENT OF DEFENSE INTELLIGENCE MATTERS/SUBCHAPTER I-GENERAL MATTERS.md

 * (b) DUTIES.—The Executive Agent designated under subsection (a) shall—

-  * (1) report directly to the Under Secretary of Defense for Intelligence;
+  * (1) report directly to the Under Secretary of Defense for Intelligence and Security;

   * (2) work with the combatant commands, military departments, and the intelligence community (as defined in section 3(4) of the National Security Act of 1947 (50 U.S.C.
 3003(4)) to—